KxSystems/docs/docs/ref/within.md

 ---
-title: within – Reference – kdb+ and q documentation
+title: within keyword | Reference | kdb+ and q documentation
 description: within is a q keyword that tests whether one argument is within the bounds defined by the other.
 author: Stephen Taylor
 keywords: kdb+, ordered pair, q, search, within